CS50DartmouthWI24/nuggets-ribhuhooja/IMPLEMENTATION.md

 # CS50 Nuggets
 ## Implementation Spec
-### Team name, term, year

-> This **template** includes some gray text meant to explain how to use the template; delete all of them in your document!
+### Torpedos, Winter 2024

 According to the [Requirements Spec](REQUIREMENTS.md), the Nuggets game requires two standalone programs: a client and a server.
-Our design also includes x, y, z modules.
+Our design also includes Grid, Player, Spectator, Game.
 We describe each program and module separately.
 We do not describe the `support` library nor the modules that enable features that go beyond the spec.
 We avoid repeating information that is provided in the requirements spec.

 ## Plan for division of labor

-> Update your plan for distributing the project work among your 3(4) team members.
-> Who writes the client program, the server program, each module?
-> Who is responsible for various aspects of testing, for documentation, etc?
+Our team has four members - Paul, Ribhu, Sam, Tayeb.
+Here is our plan for dividing the labour between the team members.

+### Paul
+Paul will handle the client program completely.
+He will write the program, using the curses module to provide a UI.
+He is also responsible for testing the program.

+### Ribhu
+Ribhu will write the grid module. he is responsible for handling all the grid game logic, including visibility, and testing the grid.

+### Sam

+### Tayeb

 ## Player

-> Teams of 3 students should delete this section.

 ### Data structures